lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 .. admonition:: information

-  There's zero documention out there on how these matrices work, and no public datasheets or spec sheets so we are going to try to document how they work.
+  There's zero documentation out there on how these matrices work, and no public datasheets or spec sheets so we are going to try to document how they work.

   First thing to notice is that there are 2048 RGB LEDs in a 64x32 matrix.